billandro/billandro/README.md

 #### 📌 Pinned Repositories
 <!-- Replace these links with your actual top repos -->
-- [Skillsync](https://github.com/billandro/skillsync) – Short description of project
+- [Skillsync](https://github.com/billandro/skillsync) – This is a booking system.
+Where I connect mentors with peers, and peers with peers.
-- [GridPortfolio](https://github.com/billandro/My_First_Portfolio) – Short description of project
+- [GridPortfolio](https://github.com/billandro/My_First_Portfolio) – I built a portfolio dashboard using css grid and vanilla javascript.
-- [Library](https://github.com/billandro/alx-book-library-capstone) – Short description of project
+- [Library](https://github.com/billandro/alx-book-library-capstone) – A dynamic and user friendly library store built using react, TailwindCSS, and javscript to have a look at some of your favourite books.

 ---